TaliaferroLab/OINC-seq/README.md

 ## Installation

 Installation can be done by cloning this repository.
-Alternatively PIGPEN can be installed using [bioconda](https://bioconda.github.io/).
+Alternatively PIGPEN can be installed using [bioconda](https://bioconda.github.io/) using `conda install -c bioconda pigpen`.
+Following installation using `conda`, PIPGEN is accessible by calling `pigpen`, e.g. `pigpen -h`.
 In either case, `postmaster` must be installed separately afterward.
-This can be done using `cargo install --git https://github.com/COMBINE-lab/postmaster`
+This can be done using `cargo install --git https://github.com/COMBINE-lab/postmaster`.
+If PIPGEN was installed via `conda`, make sure to install postmaster in the same environment.

 ## Preparing alignment files